 ABOUT EOCENE ARTS

 Eocene Arts takes its name from the Eocene epoch, when the Earth was warmer, wetter, and at times covered from pole to pole in forest.
 In the Eocene the first flowers appeared and so too the first fruits and pollinator insects, and many first mammals.
-The Eocene, which concluded 30 million years ago, was a time of fecundity and transformation from which we might learn much today.
+The Eocene, which concluded 30 million years ago, was a time of fecundity and natural transformation from which we might learn much today.

 Eocene Arts features Japanese art and craft, in which nature's beauty and ephemerality have long been a unifying aesthetic motif.
 We also seek kindred objects of other peoples and places.
-We are always interested in an object's historical significance, but more interested in its capacity to reveal.
+We are always interested in an object's historical significance as well as its capacity to reveal.
 We seek models for the future rather than relics of the past.

-Eocene Arts has provided such works to leading galleries of ceramic, bamboo, and lacquer art, to important private collections of works by Kawai Kanjiro and Otagaki Rengetsu, and to individual households around the world.
-We invite inquiries regarding present or prospective works.
+Eocene Arts has contributed to leading galleries of ceramic, bamboo, and lacquer art, to important private collections of works by Kawai Kanjiro and Otagaki Rengetsu, and to esteemed collectors around the world.
+We periodically exhibit in San Francisco, New York, Paris and Kyoto.

-Our photographs are made only in natural light.
+Our photographs use only natural light.